Published By Janet Gershen-Siegel at May 2nd, 2018

 By doing this, Experian and Equifax will have something to report on.

 First you should establish trade lines that report.
-This is also known as the vendor credit tier.
+This is also known as vendor credit.
 Then you’ll have an established credit profile, and you’ll get a business credit score.

-And with an established business credit profile and score you can begin to obtain credit in the retail and cash credit tiers.
+And with an established business credit profile and score you can begin to get retail and cash credit.

 These kinds of accounts often tend to be for the things bought all the time, like marketing materials, shipping boxes, outdoor work wear, ink and toner, and office furniture.